-FEBRUARY AND SEPTEMBER DEPARTURE ・ HOST FAMILY ・ TEACH ENGLISH ・ PÁGINA EN ESPAÑOL
+FEBRUARY-DECEMBER OR SEPTEMBER-AUGUST ・ 11 MONTHS・ HOST FAMILY ・ TEACH ENGLISH ・ PÁGINA EN ESPAÑOL

 Ecuador is a small country bursting with geographic and ethnic diversity.
 The country has four distinct regions: in the coast, the Andes mountains, the jungle, and the Galápagos Islands.
 Each is unique and boasts its own climate, ethnic groups, and natural beauty.
 Ecuador is a diverse country comprised of various ethnic groups, so moving from one region to the next it can feel like visiting a different country altogether moving from one region to the next.
 The culture is dynamic and the people lively but, at the same time, the pace of life is a bit more laid back than what one finds in a big city in the United States.

 Quito, located at roughly 9,300 feet above sea level, is the second highest capital in the world and enjoys a largely temperate climate year round, as it is located only 11 miles south of the equator.
 Of the over 14 million people who live in Ecuador, approximately 2 million live in Quito, and it is here that WorldTeach the majority of volunteers serve for the year.
-Our second teaching site in Ecuador is located in Riobamba, a smaller mountainous city located 3-4 hours south of Quito.
+Our other teaching sites in Ecuador are located in Riobamba, a smaller mountainous city located 3-4 hours south of Quito, as well as Ibarra, Ambato, and other cities and towns in the Sierra region.

 The most interesting thing that I learned about myself through this experience was that I could solve my problems on my own, and handle my emotions better than I thought I could.
 This experience has made me more open minded, flexible and patient.